TalixAI/Pii/README.md

 ## Pii: v1.0 (Legal Model)

 The mathematical model **Pii** is a highly specialized tool designed to generate language purely from advanced mathematical principles, without relying on traditional datasets.
-It is used in the advanced version of the Elo Series but outside of these specific architectures, **Pii** can have a wide range of applications across various fields.
+It is intended to be used in the advanced versions of the Elo Series but outside of these specific architectures, **Pii** can have a wide range of applications across various fields.
 Here are some potential use cases:

 ### 1. **Scientific Research and Simulation**
    - **Use Case**: **Pii** can be employed in scientific research to generate complex simulations, particularly where traditional models fall short or where the phenomena being modeled have not been fully captured by existing data.